marmelab/react-admin/UPGRADE.md

 ## The `authProvider` Must Handle Permissions

 React-admin calls the `authProvider` to get the permissions for each page - using the `AUTH_GET_PERMISSIONS` verb.
 While in 2.x, implementing this `AUTH_GET_PERMISSIONS` verb was optional, it becomes compulsory in 3.0 as soon as you provide a custom `authProvider`.
-You can simply return a Promise resolved to an empty array to ignore permissions handling.
+You can simply return a resolved Promise to ignore permissions handling.

 ```diff
 // in src/authProvider.js